nostrumbiodiscovery/pele_platform/docs/build_docs/source/input/parameters/basic_parameters/general.rst

 +++++++++

-In this example we set an induced fit docking simulation with 10 computation cores and run it on test mode.
+In this example we set an induced fit docking simulation with 10 computation cores and run it in test mode.
 When using this mode, the number of computation cores that will be used is always going to be 5, regardless of the number of cores requested with the ``cpus`` parameter.